joaoeira/lanyon/page/looking-forward-2019.md

 ## January

 - **Human Performance Optimization: The Science and Ethics of Enhancing Human Capabilities** by Michael D. Matthews (Editor), David M. Schnyer (Editor)
 - **Foundations of Agnostic Statistics** by Peter M. Aronow and Benjamin T. Miller

+## February

+- **Digital Minimalism: Choosing a Focused Life in a Noisy World** by Cal Newport